 Hire a Lawyer and Fight, Fight, Fight

-Maybe you’ve seen billboards with pictures of smiling (or sometimes scowling) attorneys promising to join in your traffic-related crusade.
+Maybe you’ve seen billboards with pictures of smiling (or sometimes scowling) attorneys promising to join your traffic-related crusade.
 Is this your best answer in terms of time and expense?

 The internet is crawling with attorneys ready to go to war for you over your traffic ticket.
 Don’t believe me?
 Google “fight ticket with Texas attorney” and see how many results you get.